project-ida/ida-devices/README.md

 ```

 1. Select **"Remove devices from startup"** from the menu.
-2. Choose the devices you wish to remove.
+2. Choose the devices you wish to remove from the numbered list.
-3. Confirm the selection, and the script will update the startup configuration.
-4. Removed devices will no longer start automatically but can be run manually.

 ## 📟 Manage Devices

-Once the installation is complete, you can use the `manage_devices.sh` script to interact with the running devices.
+Once device installation is complete, you can use the `manage_devices.sh` script to start/stop/view devices.

 ### **Viewing Device Output**